wealthbot-io/wealthbot-io.github.io/_posts/2015-05-26-is-fintech-ready-for-opensource.markdown

 This concern has become more and more severe as backdoors in well established software have been disclosed.
 In the face of this, the ongoing debate on whether open-source software increases software security or is detrimental to its security has become pointless.
 Only open-source software can be freely audited and therefore, proprietary software must be considered inherently insecure.

-"If I look at how people break software, they don't use the source code," Dr. Ian Levy, technical director at the UK's Communications-Electronics Security Group (CESG).
+> If I look at how people break software, they don't use the source code. ~ Dr. Ian Levy, technical director at the UK's Communications-Electronics Security Group (CESG).

 In fact, there’s a concept in software development known as "Linus' law" that says "given enough eyes, all bugs are shallow.”